MitchAStats/stats220/README.md

 I’m currently pursuing a degree in **Commerce and Science**, with a major in **Economics, Statistics, and Business Analytics**.
 I decided to take **STATS 220** because it will help me develop some core data handling skills, something I believe will be essential for my career (and hopefully open up many opportunities 🚀).

 Some things about me:
-- I’m in my third year of university and this is my 5th stats course at UOA
+- I’m in my third year of university and this is my *fifth* stats course at UOA
-- I’m particularly excited to learn how to produce insightful and visually appealing **RMarkdown** documents.
+- I’m particularly excited to learn how to produce *insightful* and *visually appealing* **RMarkdown** documents.
 - In my free time, I love playing hockey and are a keen Arsenal supporter.

 ---